Games-as-Research/Prose/process/Process.md

 I got this from the Atlantic article I was reading and while that article has no references (hah, I see the value of them now lol) it does present very similar articles. if I could possibly dig deeper into this, I have an argument in the literature.

-In a literature review, I need not summarize an article but I need to analyze it.
-That is the purpose.
-If I can analyze the atlantic article, the two versions presented and put them all in conversation with my affordance lens, I think I have something solid.

-Im feeling more confident that this is a kind of lit review I can do and nail; else I was feeling very lost as to what to write and that I have forgotten how to write.

 I still dont know what exactly this domain is that I am operating in.
 If I dig into the roots of the watts-strogatz paper I might be able to find more about the academic discipline.

 I do really like the material of the atlantic article but it doesnt have any sources - should I email the author?